nombersDev/casemove/README.md

 #### Does Casemove store any of my information?

-No, casemove doesn’t store any information on your computer.
+No, Casemove doesn’t store any information on your computer.
 It also doesn’t send any information to anyone outside of Steam.

 ----
 ## Built using